Pcyuzuzo/Hood/Readme.md

 ### Description

-The Watchtower is a neighborhood watch web application that allows you to be aware about everything happening in your neighborhood.
+This web apllication  is a neighborhood watch web application that allows you to be aware about everything happening in your neighborhood.
 From contact information of different handyman to meeting announcements or even alerts..

 ## User Stories

 As a user of the application i should be able to:

-*Sign in with the application to start using.
+* Sign in with the application to start using.
-*Set up a profile about me and a general location and my neighborhood name.
+* Set up a profile about me and a general location and my neighborhood name.
-*Find a list of different businesses in my neighborhood.
+* Find a list of different businesses in my neighborhood.
-*Find Contact Information for the health department and Police authorities near my neighborhood.
+* Find Contact Information for the health department and Police authorities near my neighborhood.
-*Create Posts that will be visible to everyone in my neighborhood.
+* Create Posts that will be visible to everyone in my neighborhood.
-*Change My neighborhood when I decide to move out.
+* Change My neighborhood when I decide to move out.
-*Only view details of a single neighborhood.
+* Only view details of a single neighborhood.

 ## Setup/Installation Requirements